No charge, two minutes, no signup to score

 Most rejected proposals don't fail because the science is bad.
 They fail because the framing reads as service-line operating cost, revenue replacement, or pure subsidy.
 The checklist names the patterns explicitly so you can audit your draft before submission.

-It also tells you who to call, where to register, and what to file.
+It also shows you how to find who to call, where to register, and what to file.
 The gates are public.
 The map is not.